OctopusDeploy/blog/blog/2023-05/manifests-from-git/index.md

 Now you can create a release and deploy it.
 Octopus will clone your Git repo, find the files you specified and deploy them.

-Variables replacement, including structured configuration variables, will work as usual.
+Variable replacement, including structured configuration variables, will work as usual.
 Therefore, you can use Octopus variables in your YAML files if needed.

 #### How to configure file paths